RadioButton — Smart UI JavaScript API

 "release"

-<smart-radio-button click-mode='press'></smart-radio-button>
+<smart-radio-button click-mode="press"></smart-radio-button>

-const radiobutton = document.querySelector('smart-radio-button');
+const el = document.querySelector('smart-radio-button');

-const radiobutton = document.querySelector('smart-radio-button');
+const el = document.querySelector('smart-radio-button');

-let clickMode = radiobutton.clickMode;
+const clickMode = el.clickMode;

 Controls whether the ratio button is displayed and functional.
 When enabled, users can interact with the ratio button; when disabled, the button is hidden or inactive.